Skip to main content

 Best Catheters for Spinal Cord Injury / Limited Hand Dexterity

-As I list some of my top choices of some of the best catheters for people with a spinal cord injury, please keep in mind that there’s no single brand or type of catheter that’s going to work for everyone across the board.
+As I list some of my top choices of catheters for people with a spinal cord injury, please keep in mind that there’s no single brand or type of catheter that’s going to work for everyone across the board.
 What works for me may not work well for you.
 Again, that’s why it’s important to try out a few different options of catheter samples from various brands and types.
 A little trial and error should help you find what works best for you personally.

-That being said, here are a few of my personal favorites as well as a few other catheters that are popular among people with spinal cord injuries.
+That being said, here are a few of my personal favorites, as well as a few other catheters that are popular among people with spinal cord injuries.

 Closed System Catheters